kimono-koans/httm/README.md

     ```bash
     cp ./httm/httm.1 /usr/local/share/man/man1/
     ```
 4. The optional scripts.
-See the scripts ([ounce](https://github.com/kimono-koans/httm/blob/master/scripts/ounce.bash), [bowie](https://github.com/kimono-koans/httm/blob/master/scripts/bowie.bash), and [nicotine](https://github.com/kimono-koans/httm/blob/master/scripts/nicotine.bash)) themselves, and below, in the Example Usage section or follow the links, for more information.
+See script usage below, in the Example Usage section, or follow the links ([ounce](https://github.com/kimono-koans/httm/blob/master/scripts/ounce.bash), [bowie](https://github.com/kimono-koans/httm/blob/master/scripts/bowie.bash), and [nicotine](https://github.com/kimono-koans/httm/blob/master/scripts/nicotine.bash)), for more information.
 To install, just copy it to a directory in your path, like so:

     ```bash
     cp ./httm/scripts/ounce.bash /usr/local/bin/ounce